late night lineups

 When the search engine's web-crawling "spider" last visited my page—which could have been several days or even several weeks ago—the person whose name you were searching on was no doubt scheduled to appear on a late night talk show.
 Because my page is updated so frequently (twice a week or more), his/her name was removed from my list shortly after his/her appearance.

-How can I get a recording of a recent late night show?
+How can I see a recent late night show that I missed?

-Since SNL is a weekly comedy sketch show and the other shows on my site are all primarily daily talk shows, I have chosen not to include it.
+Since those programs air weekly and the other shows on my site are all primarily daily talk shows, I have chosen not to include them.
 However, I can heartily recommend an excellent SNL resource—"Saturday Net".
 On this site, you will find out how to subscribe to a mailing list which provides info on SNL guests, for the new NBC shows as well as for cable TV repeats.
+Find Bill Maher's guests at HBO.com.

 Sure!
 I occasionally hear from folks who are booked on one of the shows I list (primarily stand-up comics and the occasional musician).
 Send me your URL and I'll link you right up.